Survivors tell of France's 'dirty war' in Cameroon independence - Journal du Cameroun

 It was a “dirty war” waged by French colonial troops but it never made headlines and even today goes untold in school history books.

-The brutal conflict unfolded in Cameroon, which on January 1 marks its 60th anniversary of independence — the first of 17 African countries that became free from their colonial masters in 1960.
+The brutal conflict unfolded in Cameroon, which on January 1 marked its 60th anniversary of independence — the first of 17 African countries that became free from their colonial masters in 1960.

 Many decades on, those who witnessed the violence recall events that shaped countless lives in the central African country yet remain unchronicled today.